 Gray Hawks hunt from tall cottonwoods and willows along streams.
 They perch in the mid to upper canopy and wait for lizards or other reptiles on the ground or on tree trunks before launching a quick descending attack.
 When looking for prey, they wait on a perch for a little while before moving a short distance to a new one.
 Gray Hawks catch prey less often by soaring low over open areas.
 They are probably monogamous.
 Similar to many other raptors, Gray Hawks perform an undulating flight display when courting.
 This involves a brief closed-winged stoop followed by an upward glide.
 Males and females both engage in this flight where they may turn sideways, upside-down, and may cross paths at close distances during steep dives.
 Males sometimes call to females during these courtship flights.
 Back to top

-Though Gray Hawks are very restricted in the U.S., they range southward through Argentina and are fairly numerous.
-Partners in Flight estimates a global breeding population of 2 million, with just 1% (or fewer) breeding in the U.S. and 8% spending part of the year in Mexico.
-They rate an 8 out of 20 on the Continental Concern Score and are not on the 2014 State of the Birds Watch List.
+In the U.S., Gray Hawks are restricted to Arizona and areas of Texas along the border with Mexico but they range southward through Argentina and are fairly numerous.
+Partners in Flight estimates a global breeding population of 2 million and rates them 8 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
 Gray Hawks were common in Arizona in the late 1800s, but habitat degradation, particularly the clearing of mesquite and cottonwood forests along streams saw a decrease in their numbers.
 U.S. populations fluctuated throughout the 1900s, including recent increases in Arizona and Texas.
 In addition to habitat degradation, depletion of groundwater also threatens Gray Hawk habitat by reducing water levels in streams and contributing to the disappearance of woodlands along streams.
 Recent population increases are likely due to land recovery after decreases in woodcutting and overgrazing.Back to top